jtsage/FS22_AnimalInspector/README.md

 First I did the vehicle one.
 Then I thought it might be nice to have productions on screen too.
 Now, I want animals too, so here that is.

+Note that this ignores horses.
+They are just too different, and I didn't want to write all of the extra code.

 ## Note about the ZIP in the repo

 That ZIP file, while the ?working? mod, is usually my test version.
 It's updated multiple times per